 Updates:

-Declining population, last survey in 2016 (7 652, 77% down from 1980)
+The present population is below the agreed target level (12 000).
+A new monitoring plan with surveys every two years is being implemented.

-Below target level (12 000), bi-annual surveys therefore planned
+Full survey was conducted in 2018 and results are expected in 2019.

-Full survey conducted in 2018, results not yet available
+Full survey was conducted in 2018, results not yet available

 The MFRI advice to the Ministry has been: “that direct hunt should be prevented and that actions must be taken to reduce by-catch of seals in commercial fisheries.
 MFRI also advices that a hunting management system should be initiated, and that reporting of all seal hunt should be mandatory.”
-This is followed by the Ministry.
+This is being followed up by the Ministry by legislation (see below).

 The MFRI aim to define a target level based on biological criteria